keymanapp/keyman/windows/src/desktop/help/common/mac.md

+---
-# Does Keyman run on a Mac?
+title: Does Keyman run on a Mac?
+---

 Yes.
 Please visit [Keyman for macOS](https://keyman.com/macos/) for more information.
 Also note that there are two other ways you can use Keyman